pranavraj575/pranavraj575.github.io/_pages/about.md

 I am a PhD student at CMU's Machine Learning Department, advised by Prof. Tuomas Sandholm.
 My research is mainly in developing algorithms to solve imperfect information games.

-<p class="silly-goose">My general interests are in AI/ML, Topology, and long walks on the beach.</p>
+<p class="silly-goose">My general interests are AI/ML, Topology, and long walks on the beach.</p>

 <p class="serious-goose">My general goal is developing Machine Learning algorithms for strategic scenarios.
 I am also interested in Topology.</p>